Kibium/Zork/README.md

 The optimal path to complete the game will be:

-- Go to the corridor.
+- Go to the Exit to the cave.
 - Fight the enemies.
 - Pick the figure.
 - Drop the figure.
 - Pick the key it contains.
-- Go to the sanctuary.
+- Go to the Marble Portal.
 - Pick the Goat (has 20 damage).
-- Go to the corridor.
+- Go to the Marble portal.
-- Go to the corner.
+- Go to the Corner.
 - Fight the enemies.
-- Go to the Stairs.
-- Fight the enemy.
 - Test the sack (if wanted).
 - Go to the platform.
 - Face the boss.